 Trafford Psychological Services

-Trafford Psychological Therapies provides talking therapy for adults of all ages: it is free, confidential, and proven to be effective.
+Trafford Psychological Therapies provides talking therapy for adults of all ages for those experiencing difficulties with anxiety and depression based presentations: it is free, confidential, and proven to be effective.
 A referral is via GP or other healthcare provider or self-referral.
-We provide talking therapies for those experiencing difficulties with anxiety and depression based presentations.

 There is a local support group that is run through Diabetes UK.
 You can find out more about this support group by clicking here.